robertjskelton/robertjskelton.github.io/_posts/2024-11-19-ferrari-360-undertray-repair.markdown

 ![undertray](/images/undertray/13.jpg)

-If you prefer vidoes, ferrarifxs on Youtube has two great videos on repairing a [standard 360 undertray](https://www.youtube.com/watch?v=6ZkKHmOET7g), and a [360 Challenege race car undertray](https://www.youtube.com/watch?v=xcjaavgupzU), which is much different than a standard 360 undertray.
+If you prefer videos, ferrarifxs on Youtube has two great videos on repairing a [standard 360 undertray](https://www.youtube.com/watch?v=6ZkKHmOET7g), and a [360 Challenege race car undertray](https://www.youtube.com/watch?v=xcjaavgupzU), which is much different than a standard 360 undertray.
 It has more air vents and some mesh screens.